DataDog/chaos-controller/docs/faq.md

 # FAQ

+## Is there any specific tooling that can help me create/understand my disruptions?

+Yes!
+Take a look at [Chaosli](../cli/chaosli/README.md).
+This is a command line interface that has many features which include: explaining your disruption configuration is a human digestible way. creating new disruptions from scratch answering simple questions. validating your disruptions before running them.

 ## How can I know if my disruption has been successfully injected or not?

 A disruption has an `Injection Status` field in its status that you can see by describing the resource.
 It can take the following values: